Educare Arizona Educare Arizona

 Cognitive and Social Skills Development

-Educare teachers emphasize the equal importance of developing children’s pre-literacy and early math skills alongside their social-emotional skills.
+Educare teachers emphasize the equal importance of developing children’s pre-literacy and STEAM alongside their social-emotional skills.

 • Pre-literacy – Recognize letters, interact verbally, be motivated to read.